spiguet/OffTheRails/README.md

 # OffTheRails
-Billiards style game created with Processing.
+Billiards style game for Mac OS, created with Processing.

 Originally created by Seth Piguet in Feb.
 2015